tobiscode/disstans/README.md

 - Perform PCA/ICA-based common mode estimation and timeseries basis decomposition.
 - Clean data from outliers.
-- Visualize timeseries, network maps, dictionary scalograms, station motions, model parameter correlations, and more.
+- Visualize timeseries, network maps, dictionary scalograms, station motions, station observation availabilities, model parameter correlations, and more.
 - Manage databases of raw RINEX files, including availability plots.
 - Download GNSS timeseries from public sites.
 - Use catalogued seismic and maintenance events to inform the model setup.
 - Detect jumps in the data using a simple step detector.
 - Run the [MIDAS](https://doi.org/10.1002/2015JB012552) algorithm.
 - Generate synthetic timeseries.
-- Load timeseries in JPL's `.tseries` or UNR's `.tenv3` formats natively, or load standard NumPy and pandas data.
+- Load timeseries in JPL's `.tseries` or UNR's `.tenv3` and `.kenv` formats natively, or load standard NumPy and pandas data.

 All from within your Python shell, and everything in standard Python object-oriented